Invention of VELCRO® Brand Hook and Loop

 Where did the word "Velcro" come from?

 VELCRO® inventor De Mestral, along with help from friends in the weaving business, finally duplicated mother natures hook and loop fastener in the manufacturing plant.
-The result of his new invention was VELCRO® Brand hook and loop fasteners, from the French words for velvet "velour", and hook, "crochet".Shop the current VELCRO® Brand hook and loop products.
+The result was the origin of VELCRO® Brand hook and loop fasteners, from the French words for velvet "velour", and hook, "crochet".Shop the current VELCRO® Brand hook and loop products.

 - 1940s - Summer walk in the woods, discovers cockleburs